xiaoyong-wang/proxmox-init/README.md

 - adds network config to create a NAT bridge at 10.0.0.1/24 named vmbr1
 - adds necessary NAT/iptables rules for the NAT bridge to work (even with proxmox firewall enabled)
 - brings online vmbr1
+- downloads debian 12 iso file for KVMs for quick/immediate use
+- downloads debian 12 image for LXC containers for quick/immediate use
 - reboots

 ```